NemesisCFx/NemesisCFx.github.io/README.md

 </p>

-### Guardians of the Forest
+### 4. Guardians of the Forest
-A physics-based puzzle game inspired by _'Angry Birds'_, featuring a pull-and-launch mechanic within a family-friendly, fantasy setting.
+A physics-based puzzle game inspired by _'Angry Birds'_, featuring a pull-and-launch mechanic within a family-friendly fantasy setting.

 Developed solo in Unity, this project focuses on creating satisfying and intuitive physics interactions.
 I implemented character selection mechanics, projectile systems and abilities, and gameplay variations through multiple character-projectile loadouts, encouraging replayability and experimentation.